 So, almost imperceptibly (and anarchists, as always, have done their best not to see the phenomenon except in its marginal aspects) this has led to a more advanced concept of resistance at the base, that of the Cobas.
 My goodness, nothing exceptional, but it was still an indication.
 The aim was still that of claiming better conditions but here attention was put on methods, that is it emphasised the importance of the means used to reach certain aims.
 I don't know if the word "sabotage" has ever been pronounced at these good people's meetings, but certainly the distance that separates these base Structures from the unions was marked precisely by this problem: attack Capital in order to rouse it to a better understanding, or simply mark the difference with more advanced bargaining?
-There can be no doubt, as I have had said on more than one occasion, that the radical difference is always marked by the abandoning of methods of resistance and moving to methods of attack.
+There can be no doubt, as I have had said on more than one occasion, that the force at the moment of the decisive crisis.
+Events of lesser importance, but nevertheless determining ones, remain within the whole system making any analytical attempts other than those of great approximation impossible.
+It is not possible to draw up a detailed programme but a few things can be seen clearly.
+The presence of State control is negative.
+It cannot avoid determining social conditions because it sets up the economy in a planned way, The post revolutionary economy on the other hand must be a natural economy where production and distribution are assured through horizontal agreements between producers who are also consumers.